 Orchestral instrumentalists and pianists at the Young Artist Summer Program are assigned new chamber and orchestral works by Curtis Summerfest faculty.
-Musicians bring solo repertoire of their choice to private lessons, master classes, and the concerto competition.
+Musicians bring solo repertoire of their choice to private lessons and the concerto competition.

 Can participants sign up for extra private lessons?

 All participants receive weekly private lessons.
 While the faculty’s schedules do not permit giving additional lessons during YASP, participants are welcome to ask faculty directly to stay in touch about additional lessons after the program ends.

 Can a parent or family member stay in Lenfest Hall with a participant?

 Unfortunately, during the Young Artist Summer Program there is no available space in Lenfest Hall for family members of participants.
 Here is a list of some nearby hotels: